 The research programme consists of three project areas.
 A: Lattice QCD calculations of hadronic observables.
 B: Algorithms for Lattice QCD simulations.
 C: Development and deployment of the QPACE parallel supercomputer.

-Project area B is interdisciplinary in nature and prominently includes Computational and Applied Mathematicians from Wuppertal and Regensburg, in addition to the Theoretical Physicists.
+Project area B is interdisciplinary in nature and prominently includes Computational and Applied Mathematicians from Wuppertal, in addition to the Theoretical Physicists.

 |Prof. Dr. Andreas Frommer, Spokesperson||